leobuettiker/devdataprod-016/pres.md

 How left does Switzerland vote?
 ========================================================
 author: Leo Buettiker
-date: Sun Dec 21 14:22:29 2014
+date: Sun Dec 21 20:34:30 2014

 Project explanation
 ========================================================
 transition: rotate

-[Switzerland](http://en.wikipedia.org/wiki/Switzerland) is country in the middle of europe.
-It's seperated in 26 [cantons](http://en.wikipedia.org/wiki/Cantons_of_Switzerland).
+[Switzerland](http://en.wikipedia.org/wiki/Switzerland) is a country in the middle of europe.
+It's seperated into 26 [cantons](http://en.wikipedia.org/wiki/Cantons_of_Switzerland).
 In [Switzerland](http://en.wikipedia.org/wiki/Switzerland) the [4 official languages](http://en.wikipedia.org/wiki/Switzerland#Languages) are German, French, Italien and Romansh.

 - The two main languages are German and French
 - People are allowed to [vote on political topics](http://en.wikipedia.org/wiki/Switzerland#Direct_democracy) on a regular basis
-- Most votes can be categorized into a left or right wing topics
+- Most votes can be categorized into a left or right wing topic
 - The big left wing party is the [Social Democratic Party of Switzerland (SP)](http://en.wikipedia.org/wiki/Social_Democratic_Party_of_Switzerland), the big right wing party is the [Swiss People's Party (SVP)](http://en.wikipedia.org/wiki/Swiss_People%27s_Party)